weaveworks/service/README.md

 You must connect to the cluster for these steps to work.

 1. Go to http://cloud.weave.works and sign up with a real email address.
-2. Check your email for the welcome message.
+2. Check your email for the login message.
-3. Go to http://users.default.svc.cluster.local and approve yourself.
-4. Check your email for the approval message, and click the login link.

 Now you can start a probe with your service token, and send reports to the Scope-as-a-Service.
 If you're using e.g. the dev cluster, you'll need to specify the target by IP.